Tutorial 3: Requirement with Properties

 Some explanations may help to understand the principles:

 • Properties have a base dataType.
-The SpecIF schema accepts a number of boolean, numeric, character string and enumerated data types.
+The SpecIF schema accepts a number of boolean, numeric, character string and enumerated data-types.

 • Above, we see a dataType for formatted text of a certain maximum length.
 Properties using this dataType may use XHTML tags to format the text content.